egoist/vbuild.js.org/docs/templates.md

 And you can use `title` `template` options to adjust it.

+Check out the default [template.html](https://github.com/egoist/vbuild/blob/master/lib/template.html) we use, it supports the [ejs](http://ejs.co/) syntax and the [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) options.

-However, you may also want to generate other HTML files to exclude or include some chunks, this way you can use `templates` option, it's simply an array of options for html-webpack-plugin, we use it to insert multiple html-webpack-plugin into the webpack config's plugins property.
+However, you may also want to generate other HTML files to exclude or include some chunks, then you can use `templates` option, it's simply an array of options for html-webpack-plugin, we use it to insert multiple html-webpack-plugin into the webpack config's plugins property.

 ```js
 // vue.config.js